Child Life and Family Centered Care Graduate Programs

 Students in the 39-credit master's program complete a 400-hour internship followed by a 200-hour internship the next semester.
 Students in the Advanced Standing Program do not need to complete an internship and can, instead, choose to focus in one of the many graduate certificate programs.

-For more information, please visit the Field Experience web page.
+For more information, please visit the Field Education web page.

 Career Opportunities for Child Life Professionals

 Many of the graduates of the Child Life and Family Centered Care program are currently working in highly-regarded hospitals and healthcare settings in Boston and the surrounding communities, in major children's hospitals, bereavement programs, early intervention programs, and community and specialty hospitals (inpatient units, outpatient clinics, hematology/oncology centers, specialty clinics and day surgery).